JamesTheFish/WearOS-SSH-Client/README.md

-# WearOS SSH Web Interface with Persistent tmux Session
+# WearOS SSH Web Interface

 This project is a minimalist, touch-optimized web interface designed for WearOS or small-screen devices.
 It allows you to send remote SSH commands to a target device using a persistent `tmux` session, maintaining session state across multiple commands.